Gautier30/iot-ReyVai/Oliver/Researches/research06/README.md

 - Simulations help get a better picture of issues that might rise (Covered by IoTempower)
 - MQTT helps quick prototyping (Covered by IoTempower)

+---
+## How does Node-RED (IoT Integration Platform) help?

+Node-Red has many already built-in features that provides a UI for programming and creating workflows.
+Using it has a little learning curve but once familiar with it development speed can increase substantially.

+## Is PlatformIO enough for development support?

+PlatformIO can provide a wide variety of board support with the benefit of many built-in libraries.
+Libraries are easy to search based on boards.
+It has the benefit of being able to code in VScode which opens up possibilities of automatic code completion and correction.

+## Would it be helpful if the framework were open (what would we gain)?
+How open does it need to be (maybe even think about software license)?

+There are a bunch of copyright rules that need to be followed.
+If the framework is open then your code that uses that open framework needs to also be open to the public.
+Software licenses can be very expensive and for smaller projects are not always a viable option.

 ## This is what we came up with collectively as a class:

 Scaling up!